We may earn money or products from the companies mentioned in this post.

 Bricktown is considered part of the greater downtown Oklahoma City area.
 So, naturally, there are a variety of other fun things to do in downtown Oklahoma City that lie just outside of Bricktown.

 Just outside of Bricktown and adjacent to the Omni Hotel, Scissortail Park is a beautiful urban greenspace.
 One of the best things to do in OKC with kids, the park includes a playground, gardens, and lots of wide open grassy areas for picnics or play time.
 From the park, take the short walk to Skydance Bridge, a unique pedestrian bridge that crosses Interstate 40.
 The bridge is designed to look like the wings of the Scissortail, the state bird of Oklahoma and is illuminated at night.

 Myriad Botanical Gardens

 Another lovely greenspace in downtown Oklahoma City, Myriad Botanical Gardens offers both indoor and outdoor gardens to explore.
 The Crystal Bridge Conservatory is the most popular area of the gardens.
-Undergoing a complete renovation, the conservatory will reopen in fall 2022, with new pathways, an improved experience, and even more diverse plants in the tropical conservatory.
+Undergoing a complete renovation, the conservatory will reopen in November 2022, with new pathways, an improved experience, and even more diverse plants in the tropical conservatory.